nuvla/parent/README.md

 # Release

-**Be sure that you've done all of the setup in the previous section!**
+**Before** creating the release:

-To release this to clojars, just run the command:
+ - **Be sure that you've done all of the setup in the previous section!**

-    lein release :patch
+ - Decide what semantic version to use for this release and change the version in `project.clj`.
+(It should still have the "-SNAPSHOT" suffix.)

-This will bump the patch version of the artifact.
+ - Update the changelog.

 In general, use the following guidelines when choosing how to change the version: